SemanticMediaWiki/SemanticMediaWiki/tests/phpunit/Integration/JSONScript/docs/design.md

 ### Debugging and running a test

-Tests are run together using the `composer phpunit` or `composer test` command but it may not always be feasible especially when trying to debug or design a new test case.
+Tests are easily run using the `composer phpunit` or `composer test` command and to restrict the execution of the test run (for example during the design or while debugging a test) use the command line `--filter` option to filter a specific test case.
+For example, it can take the name of the file as argument (e.g. `composer test -- --filter s-0014.json`).

-There are two methods that can help restrict the execution during the design or debug phase:

-* Modify the `JsonTestCaseScriptRunner::getAllowedTestCaseFiles`  to take an argument such as a file name ( e.g. `s-0014.json`) to restrict the execution of a test which is mostly done when running from an IDE editor
-* The command line allows to invoke a filter argument to specify a case such as `composer test -- --filter s-0014.json`

 <pre>
 $  composer test -- --filter s-0014.json